yvesgurcan/javascript/README.md

     > Why?
 Broken strings are painful to work with and make code less searchable.

     ```javascript
     // bad
-    const errorMessage = 'This is a super long error that was thrown because \
-    of Batman.
-When you stop to think about how Batman had anything to do \
-    with this, you would get nowhere \
-    fast.';

-    // bad
     const errorMessage = 'This is a super long error that was thrown because ' +
       'of Batman.
 When you stop to think about how Batman had anything to do ' +